peconicmonuments/peconicmonuments.github.io/testimonials.md

 the garden where the stone was placed.
 It bought me to tears; it was perfect and brought a sense of closure for me.
 I also thank you for your patience and accommodating manner throughout this whole process.
-There were so many times I felt like I couldn't't make a decision but your guidance in the process bought just the result I desired.
+There were so many times I felt like I couldn't make a decision but your guidance in the process bought just the result I desired.
 Again, thank you for the care you put forth on my behalf, I am greatly appreciative.
 God bless you.